Here’s the truth: we may not like it, but we almost always have to make sure we’re getting the most for our hard-earned money.

 That’s especially important when investing in an expensive piece of equipment like a kayak.

-Luckily for you, we’ve done the hard part for you and put together what we think is the best kayak for the money.
+Luckily for you, I’ve done the heavy lifting and put together what I think is the best kayak for the money.

 So whether you’re looking for a day boat or something more ambitious, your next bargain is waiting for you below.